KxSystems/docs/docs/ml/toolkit/timeseries/misc.md

 returns a table with additional columns containing the historical values for each row

 !!!Warning
 	The original data contained within the time series is not removed from the table.
-As such null values are present in any lagged columns.
+As such, null values are present in any lagged columns.
 A user wishing to apply a machine learning algorithm shoud handle this data as appropriate to their use case.

 ```q
 q)show tab:([]"p"$"d"$til 100;100?10f;100?100)